This article was originally published in December 2015. It was last updated on June 8, 2021.

 Known for its Belgian-inspired beer, Sugar Creek uses multiple types of hops and combines them with award-winning malt varieties to create modern takes on classic tastes.

 Location: LoSo, 215 Southside Drive

 The vibe: It’s a smaller space with a casual feel.

 Grab a pint of: Sugar Creek Pale Ale, with notes of fruit, citrus, pine, and grapefruit combined with caramel (5.2% ABV) Full beer list

-Everybody’s go-to brewery, thanks to its killer location and huge outdoor space, often home to yoga, Food Truck Friday, and Sunday brunch.
+Everybody’s go-to brewery, thanks to its killer location and huge outdoor space that regularly hosts yoga, Food Truck Friday and Sunday brunch.
+Sycamore has plans to relocate from its current location at 2161 Hawkins St. to a new 16-story development, called The Line, directly across the street.
 Keep up with the events here.